simbleau/themer/README.md

 ```

 ### Step 2: Provide your theme
-To pass your theme to your app, you must fist register a `ThemeProvider` with an initial theme choice.
-This follows the same pattern as [Contexts](https://yew.rs/docs/concepts/contexts) in Yew.
+To pass your theme to your app, you must register a `ThemeProvider` with your theme choice.
+This works as a [Context](https://yew.rs/docs/concepts/contexts) in Yew.

 In this example, `<App />` is a function component containing your app.